Dolphin Interconnect Solutions: History

-In 1993, Dolphin, described as a vendor of "RISC-based UNIX multiprocessor servers" specialising in solutions for the government and banking, announced a deal with NeXT to resell NeXT computer products and to license NeXT's software technology.
-Ultimately, Dolphin "abandoned the server market entirely".
+In 1993, Dolphin, described as a vendor of "RISC-based UNIX multiprocessor servers" specializing in solutions for the government and banking, announced a deal with NeXT to resell NeXT computer products and to license NeXT's software technology.
+Ultimately, Dolphin "abandoned the server market entirely", the SCI product business itself being spun out as Dolphin Interconnect Solutions prior to TBK Telematikk's acquisition of Dolphin Server Technology in 1994.
+The acquired business was reoriented, becoming "a subsidiary focusing on support" within TBK, itself an organisation wholly owned by the Norwegian telecommunications monopoly that would later become Telenor.